Wood vs Plastic Pallets

 Plastic pallets cost several times more per unit upfront.
 However, in closed-loop systems where you control the pallet from origin to destination and back, the longer lifespan of plastic can offset the higher purchase price over time.
 The math depends entirely on how many trips each pallet makes and whether you can reliably recover them.

-For the majority of businesses in the Los Angeles area, including manufacturers, distributors, and food companies, wood pallets offer the best value.
-The lower upfront cost, repairability, and wide availability make them the practical choice for most operations.
+For the majority of operations in the greater LA region — manufacturers, distributors, food companies — wood pallets offer the best value.
+Lower upfront cost, repairability, and wide availability make them the practical default.

 Weight: Does It Matter for Your Operation?